One Day in Ostuni Itinerary (for First-Time Visitors!)

 White Stone Flats & Studios is a great option for those looking to travel on a budget.

 Situated in the heart of the city, each flat includes a sofa, TV, and a place to cook, meaning you can save money on both accommodation and food!
-It is definitely great value for its money.
+It is definitely great value for the money.

 >> CLICK HERE TO CHECK RATES AND AVAILABILITY